dinuionica/Santa-Claus/README.md

 + InputLoader -> the class that handles input data loading

 + output
-    + ChildInputData -> class specific to a child transmitted as final output
+    + ChildOutputData -> class specific to a child transmitted as final output
     + ChildOutputList -> class specific to the final list of children transmitted as output
 + Output -> the class that contains all the information transmitted as output